Ryan McMahon Player Props: Rockies vs. Guardians

-The Colorado Rockies and Ryan McMahon, who went 1-for-4 last time out, take on Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 0-for-4 last time out, battle Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Phillies.
+He had a hitless showing in his last game (0-for-4) against the Guardians.

 Ryan McMahon Game Info & Props vs. the Guardians